RedisLabs/redislabs-docs/content/rs/databases/memory-performance/_index.md

 The location of the primary and replica shards on the cluster nodes can impact your database performance.
 Primary shards and their corresponding replica shards are always placed on separate nodes for data resiliency and high availability.

 The shard placement policy helps to maintain optimal performance and resiliency.

-Redis Enterprise Software has two shard placement policies available:

-- **dense**: puts as many shards as possible on the smallest number of nodes
-- **sparse**: spread the shards across as many nodes as possible

-For more info about the shard placement policy, see [Shard placement policy]({{<relref "/rs/databases/memory-performance/shard-placement-policy.md">}})
+For more info about the shard placement policy, see [Shard placement policy]({{<relref "/rs/references/policies/default-shards-placement">}}).

 ## Metrics